 According to the stats, as many as two million small businesses don’t have an online presence, and the figures show this could be costing them a collective £343 billion a year, yes you read that right, billion.

-Obviously, these numbers are based on averages and estimates, but nonetheless, they highlight what businesses stand to gain by developing a strong web presence.
+This highlights what businesses stand to gain by developing a strong web presence.
 So, where do you start?

 Developing a top-notch website requires time, effort, and money, and that’s the reason often quoted by business owners as to why they stick to social media, which is free.

 But think about it, what’s the first thing you do when you’re in the market for a new product or service?
 Chances are you hop on Google (other search engines are available) to see what’s out there, and so does everyone else.

 The average person conducts three or four searches a day, equating to a mind-blowing 70,000 searches per second, and if you don’t have a website, you’ve got zero chance of being found.

 On top of that, a good website showcases your brand and acts as the first port of call for consumers to reach out and get in touch with your business.
 It shows your business as an established, professional entity, and bolsters the customer’s experience with you.

 So, how do you create a top-quality website?
 Here are our top tips:

 Top tip: check out our guide to creating a website for your business for more help.